God, Gospel, and Struggle: The Catholic Church and the West Papuan Quest for Justice and Identity in Postcolonial Indonesia

 Introduction

-Contemporary Church Dynamics and Resistance
+The Struggle Within: Contemporary Church Dynamics

-Challenges and Controversies within the Indonesian Church
+Tensions Inside the Indonesian Church

 References